ashishnitinpatil/vnitstudnotifs/README.md

 - The app runs 'cron' jobs periodically (as per settings in [cron.yaml](/cron.yaml)), checking for any new updates on the [Student Notifications page](http://vnit.ac.in/index.php?option=com_content&view=article&id=612&Itemid=214).
 - If there are any new updates/notifications, they are stored in the database.
 - The corresponding *title - url* is then tweeted on [@VNITStudNotifs](http://www.twitter.com/VNITStudNotifs).
 - With the help of [IFTTT](http://www.ifttt.com), we then post the tweets on our [FaceBook page](http://www.facebook.com/vnitstudnotifs).
+We now directly use twitter's facebook connection to post new tweets to facebook page.

 ### Key Components